circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 **Notes:**

 - The Windows executor currently only supports Windows containers.
 Running Linux containers on Windows is not possible for now.
-- Orb usage is not supported on CircleCI Server v2.x (please view the "server" code samples for server usage.)
+- Orb usage is not supported on CircleCI Server v2.x (please view the [Using the Windows executor on CircleCI server](#windows-on-server) section for server usage.)

 ## Windows executor images
 {: #windows-executor-images }

 CircleCI supports Windows Server 2019 with Visual Studio 2019 and Windows Server 2022 with Visual Studio 2022.
-Contact your systems administrator for details of what is included in CircleCI Server Windows images, or visit the [Discuss](https://discuss.circleci.com/) page.
+For information on what software is pre-installed on the Windows image, please visit the [Developer Hub](https://circleci.com/developer/machine/image/windows-server), or the [Discuss forum](https://discuss.circleci.com/).
+The Windows image page on the Developer Hub lists links to the most recent updates.

-Details on the Windows Server 2022 image can be found on [Discuss](https://discuss.circleci.com/t/march-2022-support-for-new-operating-system-for-windows-executors-windows-server-2022/43198/1).
+Details on the Windows Server 2022 image can be found on this [Discuss post](https://discuss.circleci.com/t/march-2022-support-for-new-operating-system-for-windows-executors-windows-server-2022/43198/1).

 The Windows images are updated approximately every 30 days.
 If a tag is not specified when using the Windows image, by default the latest stable version will be applied.
 The tagging scheme for the Windows image is as follows: